 A creditor may request a copy of a debtor’s federal income tax return for the most recent tax year ending immediately before the commencement of the debtor’s case.
 The request must

-comply with § 521(e)(2)(A)(ii) of the Code,
+comply with § 521(e)(2)(A)(ii),

 be made in writing and either be on, or substantially conform with Vt.
 LB Form L-1 (“§ 521(e)(2) Request for Copy of Debtor’s Tax Returns”),